-- Institutions provide from their GPFS and/or underlying records. - That are prior year data, shown in red, which can be used as a comparison with the current year's data being reported.
-That are carried forward from one part of the component to another part to insure that the data are internally consistent. - Calculated from the other data elements.
+- Institutions provide from their GPFS and/or underlying records. - That are prior year data, shown in red, which can be used as a comparison with the current year's data being reported. - That are carried forward from one part of the component to another part to ensure that the data are internally consistent. - Calculated from the other data elements.

-the data found in the institution's GPFS.
+In the latter two cases, the data provider is requested to check that the carried forward data and the calculated data are consistent with the data found in the institution's GPFS.
 If the data carried forward or calculated are not consistent with the institution's GPFS, then an error in data entry may have occurred.